Frequently Asked Questions ISTernship – ISTA Summer Fellowship

 - Which projects can I work on?

-You do not need to contact the professor(s) during the application phase.
+Applicants should not contact professors before or during the application phase.

 Application